phenidone/fith/README.md

 The stacks are arrays of 32-bit cells, for use while executing a thread.
 Each thread gets its own Context, which contains a pair of stacks and stack-pointers.

+They can contain any scalar, data-offet or code-offset values.
+Stacks are therefore never persistent and not relocatable because it is not possible to tell the data type of each cell in a stack.

 ## Compiler

 In the full system (-DFULLFITH when compiling: fithi), all opcodes are enabled.
 There is a bootstrap